Classic English Scones with Raisins

 Ingredient Notes

 • Buttermilk – Acidic buttermilk tenderizes and flavors the scones.
-If you don’t have fresh buttermilk, buttermilk powder is the best substitute.
+Fresh buttermilk is preferred.
+Buttermilk powder is the best substitute.

-• Sugar – Just enough sugar is added to lightly sweeten and tenderize the dough.
+• Sugar – For these British scones, there’s just enough sugar to lightly sweeten and tenderize the dough

 • Whisk together the dry ingredients in a large mixing bowl.

-2. Mix together until the flour and milk are about 2/3 combined.
+• Mix with a spoon or spatula until the ingredients are about 2/3 combined.

-1. Turn the dough out onto a floured surface.
-If you are using raisins, sprinkle them over the dough.
+• Turn the dough out onto a well-floured surface.

 Storage

-Scones are best the day they are baked but will keep for 1-2 days at room temperature.
-Scones can be packed into bags and frozen for up to a month.
-Warm the scones in a 200F oven to revive the texture.
+Scones are best the day they’re baked but will keep for 1-2 days at room temperature.
+Never refrigerate baked scones as they will stale faster.
+Scones can be packed into bags and frozen for up to 3 months.
+Warm the scones in a 200°F oven to revive the texture.

-• You can either arrange the components on separate serving plates or use a 3 tier dessert stand.
+• Arrange the components on separate serving plates or use a 3 tier dessert stand.

 • For the first course serve dainty tea sandwiches.
 These should be placed on the bottom tier of the stand.